Kate-Thomas/BL_Cotton_MS_Tiberius_C_VI/README.md

 4.xx: Dominus custodite ab omni malo: a list of prayers in a confessional ordo in the Libellus Turonensis includes ‘Domine custodi eos ab omni malo.
 Custodi animas eorum domine’.

 4.xx: The prayers ‘Adesto, Domine’ and ‘Domine Deus noster, qui offensione nostra’ have both had glosses adding feminine grammatical forms describing the speaker, for example: "respice qs ad huanc famuluam tuuam· ill."

+4.xx<!--May be in the wrong place-->: two interesting uses of '7', usually found in Old English, for 'et'

 #5.
 Short version of De laude psalmorum